Andrew Demetriou: Sydney Swans controversy

 Seven years later, Demetriou praised the Swans for their new attacking style of play under second-year coach John Longmire and rated them as serious contenders for the premiership.
 Sydney won the 2012 premiership implementing a style of relentless tackling and attacking play.

 Resignation

 Demetriou announced on 3 March 2014 that he would step down from the role as AFL CEO after eleven years, at the conclusion of the 2014 AFL season.

 In April 2014, it was announced that Gillon McLachlan, Demetriou's then deputy, would be his successor.
 Andrew finished his tenure with the AFL in June.

 Other activities

 Demetriou has interests in factories in Brazil and India which manufacture dental products and exports them to 70 markets, including Australia.

 Demetriou had a regular spot with Red Symons on Melbourne radio station ABC 774.
 During the 2013 Finals Series he also co-hosted Talking Footy for the Seven Network.

 Demetriou in 2014 became the Chairman of the Advisory Board at Acquire Learning.
 Acquire Learning entered voluntary administration in May 2017, shortly after Demetriou left the company.
+Mr Demetriou was sued by shareholders for his part in the collapse, and contributed $360,000 to the settlement sum to stop the Court action.